NyroCowBoi/NyroCowBoi/README.md

 -->

 - 🌱 I’m currently learning Python and Git
+- 🌱 Would like to learn c++ in the future (and frontend related languages too)
 - 🔭 I’m currently working on small projects for myself

 <p align="left">